+- (a) waste that is a prohibited substance; or

-- (b) human waste; or - (c) stormwater.
+- (b) human waste; or

+- (c) stormwater.

 For the purposes of this management plan, trade waste discharge to the sewerage system includes, but is not limited to, wastewater discharged from:

 - " business/commercial activities (e.g. beautician, hairdresser, hotel, motel, restaurant, café, takeaway, butcher, service station, supermarket, dentist, shopping centre) - " community/public activities (e.g. craft club, school, college, university, hospital, nursing home) - " any process connected with the preparation of food on premises other than private residences; - " industrial activities - " trade activities (e.g. mechanics; spray painters) - " mobile trade activities (e.g. mobile carpet cleaner, mobile bin wash) - " medical, dental or veterinary activities - " agricultural, horticultural, scientific research or experimental activities - " car wash used in the operation of a commercial business such as car yard, or for a fee - " municipal or commercial swimming pools (filter backwash).